jabrythehutt/awsrd/README.md

 2. Make sure that your AWS Account has a [default VPC](https://docs.aws.amazon.com/vpc/latest/userguide/default-vpc.html) that your development instances can be launched in

 3. (Optional) If you would like to connect to existing EC2s (not created by this extension) then you need to make sure that [Session Manager](https://docs.aws.amazon.com/systems-manager/latest/userguide/session-manager-getting-started.html) is set up for them

+## Configuration

+Development machines are based on Amazon Linux machine images with docker pre-installed for compatibility with a wide range of EC2 instance types.
+The simplest way to customise your environment is to configure a [Dev Container](https://code.visualstudio.com/docs/devcontainers/containers) for your project and launch it once you're connected to your EC2.
+### Launching with alternative machine images
+If you need greater control of the base machine image (e.g. to use a [DLAMI](https://docs.aws.amazon.com/dlami/latest/devguide/what-is-dlami.html) with a GPU instance) then you can simply specify the optional image ID when launching your development environment.

+### Adjusting the auto-shutdown behaviour
+The development environment includes a CloudWatch alarm to shut down the instance if the CPU utilisation falls below a threshold for a certain period of time.
+The alarm name is set up as `${STACK_NAME}InactivityAlarm-Inactivity` and you can adjust it within the AWS console directly to suit your needs.